Verdagon/Vale/docs/Generics.md

 # Overrides Need Bound Information From Structs (ONBIFS)

-This is a special case of NBIFP, where an abstract function is trying to resolve an override which has some requirements.
+This is a special case of NBIFPR, where an abstract function is trying to resolve an override which has some requirements.

 ```
 sealed interface Bork {